-6. Endowment
+5. Endowment

-The endowment funds in Note 5 were established for the purpose of funding Training Institute scholarships.
+The Corporation received \$2,500 as part of the 20001 Congressional Appropriation for the purpose of establishing The George Knight Scholarship Endowment and funding Training Institute scholarships.
 The Endowment funds' principal balances will remain in perpetuity, while interest income from the endowments will be used to fund Training Institute scholarships.